 With all of the networking and showering that I’m doing, I’ve had very little time for writing.
 And as I’ve said previously, I was hoping I would get way more writing done during lockdown, not less!
 I hate the fact that I’ve been doing less writing, but I’m just going to see how my writing fits into this “new normal.”

 I suck at change.
 I mean, I really struggle when things around me start to change.
 When I experience big life changes, I start to reassess everything else going on in my life and see how I can make changes to enjoy life more.
 This time at home in particular has caused me to reflect on a lot.
 I’ve gained more confidence, started connecting to people in the poly space again, Dan and I have started seriously looking for a place to buy, and we even bought my engagement ring and wedding band!
 Going out less and being less go-go-go has caused me to really sit back and take stock.
+Not all lockdown consequences were bad.
 As it turns out, when there isn’t much going on in the external world, I have a tendency to see if things need to change in my internal world.